First node deployment¶

-Connect the microSD to your Raspberry and turn it on.
+Connect the microSD to your Pine64 and turn it on.

 “READY”, that is all.
 Easy, right?

 If the session closes unexpectedly, the time and date must be wrong.
-The problem is that, in order to cut costs, Raspberry left the Real Time Clock (RTC) out when building it, so every time you reboot date and time will be lost.
-You can add an RTC to the Raspberry Pi, sync it with an NTP server or simply update manually the date.
+The problem is that, in order to cut costs, the Real Time Clock (RTC) was left out from this SBC, so every time you reboot date and time will be lost.
+You can add an RTC, use an NTP server or simply update manually the date.
 Containers can’t modify the system’s clock for security issues, so just update the time and date on box0 and the OpenNebula’s container will automatically update it.
 Log in to box0 and, as root, check and update the time if necessary:

 date date -s "2 OCT 2006 18:00:00"